Menu

 Precautions Before Surgery

 • Quitting smoking and nicotine: Surgeons usually want patients to stay away from nicotine before and after the surgery.
-The duration may vary per person; the main goal is to bring circulation and wound healing to the best level.
+The main goal is to bring circulation and wound healing to the best level.

 • Diabetes control: Blood sugar regulation directly affects the quality of healing.
 Endocrine follow-up and regular measurement are important.